Home / Recipes / Finger Licking Sweet and Sour Pork Ribs

 Calories: 1000kcalCarbohydrates: 7gProtein: 44gFat: 87gSaturated Fat: 23gPolyunsaturated Fat: 17gMonounsaturated Fat: 37gTrans Fat: 1gCholesterol: 224mgSodium: 731mgPotassium: 710mgFiber: 0.1gSugar: 6gVitamin C: 0.1mgCalcium: 47mgIron: 3mg

-You might also like:
+You may also like:

 Signup For New Recipes